benaziziasmae/bikesharing/README.md

 5- Fifth sory tell us about the top starting and ending stations: its shows that pershing square north is the most used station in Manhattan, followed by E17 St & Broadway.

 ![story5](/Resources/story5.PNG)

+## Results

+The data shows high activity of the bike sharing service in New York during the month of August 2019.
+The far majority of the rides were in the very busy Manhattan Island, taken by male users during morning and evening rush hours.
+This implies that Citi Bike services are used as an alternative to public transportation by commuting workers.
+Additional analysis would be beneficial by :

+- Comparing data for different months to determine trends across the year,
+- Including weather data to find the correlation between the weather and the rides.